ohsu-comp-bio/viper/readme.md

 `build.sh` and `meta.yaml` describe the [conda](https://conda.io) package, and there's
 a `Dockerfile`.

-The docker container is published to `ohsucompbio/viper`.
+The docker container is published to [ohsucompbio/viper`](https://hub.docker.com/r/ohsucompbio/viper/).
-The conda package is published to `TODO not published yet`.
+The conda package is published to [buchanae/ohsu-compbio-viper](https://anaconda.org/buchanae/ohsu-compbio-viper).

+`conda install -c buchanae ohsu-compbio-viper `

 # Usage